WindNewsToday

 5. Why is grid code compliance important in wind energy?

-6. What is the average salary for a Senior Engineer in this field?
+6. What is the average salary for a senior engineer in this field?

-Industry averages range between $130,000 – $160,000+, depending on experience and regional cost of living.
+Salaries range from $130,000 to over $160,000, depending on experience and regional cost of living.

 7. How can I apply?